Interpretive planning

-The resulting product provides a vision for the future of interpretation, education, and visitor experience opportunities.
+Using the questions above, and others, an interpretation plan is often written in conversation between interpretive specialists and other heritage personnel such as curators, educators, front-of-house staff and site management using a collaborative approach to make decisions.
+The resulting product, often written in the form of a document, provides a vision for the future of interpretation, education, and visitor experience opportunities.
 It identifies and analyzes interpretation, education, and visitor experience goals and issues and recommends the most effective, efficient, and practical ways to address those goals and issues.
 The plan guides the further design and development of the project, becoming a resource for architecture, exhibit development and fundraising.